lorenzilipe/202-final-project/README.md

   - Enables semantic search with natural language queries
   - Returns relevant book recommendations based on query similarity
 - **Integration**: This will be incorporated into the final book recommendation function

+# Postgres

+Use the 'data_pipeline_postgres' file in the data processing folder to obtain the clean data.
+Then use the schema in 'postgres_schema.txt' as your schema when importing data into postgres.